icaoberg/la-venganza-sera-terrible/README.md

 You can use this script in two ways

 ## No input arguments
-Without any input arguments, the script will try to download the podcasts from the last 5 pages on the site.
+Without any input arguments, the script will crawl and try to download the podcasts from the last 5 pages on the site.

 ```
 bash ./get_podcasts.sh